Deandre Ayton NBA Playoffs Player Props: Suns vs. Clippers

 Deandre Ayton Insights vs. the Clippers

-- Ayton's opponents, the Clippers, have one of the slowest offensive tempos, ranking 22nd, averaging 101 possessions per game, while his Suns average 101.4 per game, which ranks 19th among NBA teams.

-- Defensively, the Clippers are ranked 12th in the league, conceding 113.1 points per game.
+- Giving up 113.1 points per game, the Clippers are the 12th-ranked squad in the NBA defensively.

-- On the boards, the Clippers are ranked 13th in the league, conceding 43.1 rebounds per contest.
+- Allowing 43.1 rebounds per game, the Clippers are the 13th-ranked squad in the league.

-- Looking at assists, the Clippers have conceded 25 per contest, 10th in the NBA.
+- The Clippers allow 25 assists per contest, 10th-ranked in the NBA.

 Deandre Ayton vs. the Clippers